fscorrupt/awesome-stars/README.md

 ## Python

+- [Taxel/PlexTraktSync](https://github.com/Taxel/PlexTraktSync) - A python script that syncs the movies, shows and ratings between trakt and Plex (without needing a PlexPass or Trakt VIP subscription)
+- [walkxcode/Dashboard-Icons](https://github.com/walkxcode/Dashboard-Icons) - ❤️ The best icons for your personal dashboard.
 - [streamlink/streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player
 - [dgtlmoon/changedetection.io](https://github.com/dgtlmoon/changedetection.io) - changedetection.io - The best and simplest self-hosted free open source website change detection tracking, monitoring and notification service.
 An alternative to Visualping, Watchtower etc. Designed f
 - [vstconsulting/polemarch](https://github.com/vstconsulting/polemarch) - Simple WEB gui for infrastructure management by ansible playbooks or modules.
 This is only mirror with bins in releases.